 In balcony slab development, GRFC can provide a ready-made moulded edge, simplifying construction.

-On ground flooring concrete slabs, insulated GRFC edge formwork can assist reduce the warmth loss from constructing in cold climates.
+On ground flooring concrete slab, insulated GRFC edge formwork can assist reduce the warmth loss from constructing in cold climates.

 Similarly, in-wall construction can include insulated GRFC base courses and cell units, which contribute to general wall insulation efficiency.